vegaprotocol/vega.xyz/content/background/_index.md

 A lightning talk called "Why Decentralise Capital Markets and Why Do It in Go?" was presented by Tamlyn Rudolph & Edd Hannay.

+**KR1's Kryptonight London**

+26 February, 2019: London

+Barney Mannerings spoke on the emerging DeFi stack and how Vega’s decentralised trading network fits into it, before sharing a short demo.

+<a href="https://www.youtube.com/watch?v=DhGD8brS3r0">Watch a video of the presentation on YouTube.</a>

 ---

 # Coverage